bohrasd/findouthowsmartiam/posts/2021-05-10-you-don-t-need-a-smart-watch-to-remind-you-to-stand-up.md

 ---
 `notify-send "$(sleep 1800 && echo "move your ass")"`

-or watch/cron/at
+Or watch/cron/at/etc.

-any fancy command you see fit.
+Or any fancy command you see fit.